andras-simonyi/citeproc-org/README.md

   to add;
 - acts as a simple preprocessor for the Org exporter.
-In principle, this makes citeproc-org compatible with any Org export backend (e.g., it works with the ODT backend and ox-hugo), it can even be configured to replace BibTeX/biblatex during LaTeX export.
+In principle, this makes citeproc-org compatible with any Org export backend (e.g., it works with the ODT backend and org-to-blog exporters like [ox-hugo](https://ox-hugo.scripter.co/)), it can even be configured to replace BibTeX/biblatex during LaTeX export.

 **Table of Contents**